Welcome to Hazel Class (Year 5)

 We actively encourage children to read a wide variety of materials as well as school reading books.
 If you are looking for some new books to try, I've recommended some (see below) and also added a reading 'tube map' which gives plenty of suggestions if you like a particular author.

-This term we are learning about rivers and their formation both in the UK and around the world.
-Children will be using a variety of different geography resources including atlases and photographs to build up an understanding of the paths of rivers from their source to their mouth.
-In Science, we continue to learn about properties of materials, recapping previously learnt vocabulary and investigating which materials dissolve.
-We then move on to study reversible and irreversible changes.
+This term we are learning about World War Two in history.
+Children will be learning about the causes and impact of the conflict on ordinary people, and how and why children were evacuated during the world war.
+We will use our learning from our trip in January to the REME Museum in Lyneham to support our learning of this important part of history.
+In Science, we will be learning about the life cycles of plants and animals, building on our knowledge of plants from Year 3.
 The knowledge organisers for these units of learning are below and cover, among other things, the key vocabulary children need to learn and understand.
 In English we will be continuing to develop our writing skills, learning key techniques to make our writing interesting and entertaining for the reader.
-Our English text is the graphic novel The Arrival by Shaun Tann.
-Our whole class guided reading book is Journey to the River Sea by Eva Ibbotson.
+Our English text is Letters from the Lighthouse by Emma Carroll, which links in with our history learning and is also our whole class guided reading text for this term.

-French - below is the key vocabulary list for this term's French topic What is the date?
+French - below is the key vocabulary list for this term's French topic - habitats.
 Children should regularly practise these words so they can become familiar with them.
 Practising these will support their learning in school.